 pairwise_distances#

-Compute the distance matrix from a vector array
+Compute the distance matrix from a feature array X and optional Y.

 - Parameters: